By Casey Reid 1 min read

 Starting Hand Selection and Discarding Strategies

-In Five Card Draw, the importance of initial hand strength cannot be overstated.
+In Five Card Draw, the importance of initial hand strength matters a great deal.
 Premium Starting Hands include:

 Weak hands, especially those with no potential for improvement, should generally be folded early.
 When discarding, focus on maximizing your chances to improve: